 Unfortunately, the process doesn’t work the same as above.
 WordPress won’t revert to the default theme if simply rename the theme folder, you would end up with an error like “The theme directory “theme name” does not exist.”
 Or if you try to rename the entire theme directory folder, you end up with “ERROR: The themes directory is either empty or doesn’t exist.
 Please check your installation.”

-Click into the “wp_options” table, then click on the “Search” tab.
+After logging in to your database, click into the “wp_options” table, then click on the “Search” tab.
 You will want to search under the “option_name” for template.

 Under the “option_value” column you will see the current name of your theme.
 Change this to one of the default themes, such as “twentynineteen.”